shenwei356/taxonkit/doc/docs/usage.md

-  -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
+  -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -s, --miss-rank-repl-suffix string   suffix for estimated taxon names. "rank" for rank name, "" for no
+                                       suffix (default "rank")
+  -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
       --prefix-K string                prefix for kingdom, used along with flag -P/--add-prefix (default